QiliKiri/QiliKiri/README.md

 - 👋 Hi, I’m @QiliKiri.
 I'm a second-year college student majoring in Financial Technology.
 - 👀 I want to be a software engineer.
-- 🌱 I'm familiar with Python and learning Java now.
+- 🌱 I'm familiar with Python and learning Java and Kotlin now.

 <!---